The latest information on the Visitor Accommodation Register and Levy

-The Visitor Accommodation (Register and Levy) Etc. (Wales) Bill establishes the first local tax designed and legislated for in Wales.
+The Visitor Accommodation (Register and Levy) Etc. (Wales) Act establishes the first local tax designed and legislated for in Wales.

 Local councils in Wales can now choose to add a small charge (called the levy) on overnight stays, which will raise money which can be re-invested in tourism-related expenses – such as improving toilets, footpaths, beaches, visitor centres and activities.